Documentation for Similar (and related capabilities)

 7. fields: one or more comma separated values.
 Many values are supported including title, authors, publication year, bibtex entries, references, citations, citing sentences and much more (see discussion below)

-8. method (for generating recommendations); method should be one of the following (comma separated values and case insensitive):
+8. recommend_method (for generating recommendations); recommend_method should be one of the following (case insensitive):

-The first two, ProNE and Specter, use cached embeddings to generate recommendations.
+ProNE and Specter use cached embeddings to generate recommendations.
 The last two generate recommendations from Semantic Scholar (S2) and PubMed, respectively

-9. Embeddings (for lookup paper); one or more of the following (comma separated values and case insensitive):
+9. Embeddings (for lookup paper); one or more of the following (comma separated and case insensitive):

 1. ProNE: example